LightningX VPN Logo

 Server OptionsLimited server choices, ranging from 1-20.Wide range of server locations available, offering 50-100 options.

-Best Alternatives to Free VPN
+Best Free VPN Alternatives

 LightningX VPN

-• 2000+ servers in over 70 countries, including the U.S., Japan, and Australia.
+• 2000+ servers in over 70 countries, including the US, Japan, and Australia.

 2. ProtonVPN